-Gas leak at LG Polymers plant in Andhra Pradesh kills six, over 120 hospitalised
+Gas leak at LG Polymers plant in Andhra Pradesh kills nine, hundreds hospitalised

-BENGALURU/CHENNAI (Reuters) - A chemical gas leak at an LG Polymers plant in Andhra Pradesh on Thursday killed at least six people, and led to more than 120 people being admitted to hospital and the evacuation of three nearby villages, a local official said.
+CHENNAI (Reuters) - A chemical gas leak at an LG Polymers plant in southern India on Thursday killed at least nine people, and emergency services rushed more than 300 to hospital and evacuated hundreds more from nearby areas, a police official in Andhra Pradesh said.

 The commissioner of the Visakhapatnam city corporation said styrene leaked from the plant during the early hours of the morning, when families in the surrounding villages were asleep.